TDanielVS/CODES/README.md

 # CODES

-This repo have all source codes of the autonomous navigation from a sclae vehicle using deep neural networks.
+This repo has all source codes of the autonomous navigation from a scale vehicle using deep neural networks.

 #### UDACITY software
 In this part we are using Behavioral Cloning Project software, all description is in https://github.com/udacity/CarND-Behavioral-Cloning-P3.